end2endzone/bin2cpp/README.md

 * Supports encoding and extracting files with a custom directory structure.
 * Makes it harder for resource hacker to modify or steal the embedded files.
 * No third party libraries required for retrieving the data of the embedded files.
-* Supports different types of code generator: string, segment, array.
+* Supports different types of code generator: string, segment, array, win32 resources.
 * File's originals `size`, `filename` and `directory` properties available from generated source code.
 * Control generated source code: choose your custom _File_ interface and namespace.
 * Print a file encoded content to stdout.
 Useful for scripts and integration with third party application.
+* Generated code is C++98 standard-compliant